Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

-In its heyday Ephesus was the second most important city in the Roman Empire behind Rome.
-Historians are uncertain of the exact population of Ephesus during this time period, but estimates range from about 50,000 to as high as 250,000.
+In its heyday, Ephesus was the second most important city in the Roman Empire behind Rome.
+Historians are uncertain of the exact population of Ephesus during this period, but estimates range from about 50,000 to as high as 250,000.

 For visitors today, a walk through Ephesus is an incredible journey and a glimpse into life centuries ago.
 The site has two entrances and the preferred method of touring is to start at the upper Magnesia Gate and walk downhill to the lower Harbor Gate.

 Ephesus was built on a hill that at one time descended down to a harbor.
 Time and Mother Nature have reclaimed the harbor and today Ephesus sits a few kilometers from the sea.
 The distance from the upper gate down to the lower gate is about three kilometers so come prepared for some walking.
 Plan on a minimum of two to three hours to visit Ephesus.
 A half a day is sufficient to do the site justice and see the Terrace Houses.

 Upon entering the site the first notable structure you will come to is the Odeion Theatre.
 This theatre, which could seat about 1500 people, was where the Congress of Councilors would meet to conduct their business in addition to hosting concerts and plays.